Amenable group: Definition for locally compact groups

 Let G be a locally compact Hausdorff group.
 Then it is well known that it possesses a unique, up-to-scale left- (or right-) translation invariant nontrivial ring measure, the Haar measure.
-(This is a Borel regular measure when G is second-countable; there are both left and right measures when G is compact.)
+(This is a Borel regular measure when G is second-countable; the left and right Haar measures coincide when G is compact.)
 Consider the Banach space L∞(G) of essentially bounded measurable functions within this measure space (which is clearly independent of the scale of the Haar measure).

 Definition 1.
 A linear functional Λ in Hom(L∞(G), R) is said to be a mean if Λ has norm 1 and is non-negative, i.e. f ≥ 0 a.e. implies Λ(f) ≥ 0.

 Definition 2.
 A mean Λ in Hom(L∞(G), R) is said to be left-invariant (respectively right-invariant) if Λ(g·f) = Λ(f) for all g in G, and f in L∞(G) with respect to the left (respectively right) shift action of g·f(x) = f(g−1x) (respectively f·g(x) = f(xg−1)).

 Definition 3.
 A locally compact Hausdorff group is called amenable if it admits a left- (or right-)invariant mean.

+By identifying Hom(L∞(G), R) with the space of finitely-additive Borel measures which are absolutely continuous with respect to the Haar measure on G (a ba space), the terminology becomes more natural: a mean in Hom(L∞(G), R) induces a left-invariant, finitely additive Borel measure on G which gives the whole group weight 1.